 In summary, tracking your child’s symptoms, asthma attacks and side-effects of medications can help determine if your child’s current treatment is effective or if changes and/or modifications need to be made.
 It is also important to control your child’s asthma triggers as much as possible.

 The goal of treating a child with asthma should be to control the asthma and the symptoms that it causes.
 A key component of treatment should be having an action plan.
 Pediatric pulmonologists, Dr. Peter Schochet and Dr. Hauw Lie, will help you develop a plan for your child.
-For more information about pediatric respiratory disease please submit an online appointment request or contact the office of Dr. Peter Schochet and Dr. Hauw Lie at 972-981-3251.
+For more information about pediatric respiratory disease please submit an online appointment request or contact the office of Dr. Peter Schochet and Dr. Hauw Lie.